 Get Treatment for You or Your Loved One Right Away if Sexual Abuse has occurred

 If you or your loved one is experiencing abuse, visit a doctor right away to get checked out.
 In doing so, you can prepare a rape kit or otherwise document your abuse in your medical records, which can be used as supporting evidence in your case.

 You may also want to consider consulting a mental health professional.
 Experiencing this kind of abuse can lead to psychological trauma.
 If it goes untreated, victims may engage in self-destructive behavior or attempt suicide.

 Keep in mind that anyone suffering from sexual abuse may also be experiencing other types of harm, such as physical and emotional abuse.
 These forms have many of the same symptoms, but it is still important to decipher what types you or your loved one has been suffering.

 It may be beneficial to contact the Rape, Abuse & Incest National Network (RAINN) to learn more about the different types of abuse.
 More importantly, this network can provide resources to help victims through this difficult time in their lives.
 They have helped over three million survivors and their families.
 If you are interested, you can call their hotline.
 Someone is always there to speak with you or your loved one.

 Taking legal action against the person who hurt you cannot only put an end to your abuse, but it can also keep others from getting hurt as well.
-For this reason, consider hiring a Dayton sexual abuse lawyer today.
-We want to help you get the most favorable outcome in your case so you can move on.
-Contact the Fitch Law Firm LLC today at (937) 660-4232.
+For this reason, consider hiring a sexual abuse lawyer from our team in Dayton today.